 Multi-Class

 Multi-class extinguishers are formulated to extinguish or contain fires in two or more classes.
-ABC fire extinguishers are commonly placed in the home and in vehicles, to address the corresponding three classes of fire.
+ABC fire extinguishers are commonly placed in the home and in vehicles to address the corresponding three classes of fire.
 BC fire extinguishers are appropriate for kitchens, workshops, garages, and boiler rooms, since these areas often have the potential for both chemical or liquid fires, as well as electrical.

 Type and Location of Fire

-The location and types of fire are very important considerations when choosing your fire extinguisher.
+The location and types of fire are very important considerations when choosing the best fire extinguisher.
 An ABC extinguisher will effectively extinguish or contain fires in most places inside of the home.
 These extinguishers can handle most combustible materials, with the exception of flammable metals, and provide members of the household with enough time to get to safety.
 In short, ABC fire extinguishers can tackle some of the most common fires in the home.

 Placement